Meteor (potential meteorite) seen and heard Sunday afternoon

 Well, here’s my research.

-It has been confirmed what you saw and heard a little after 5 p.m. is known as a fireball bolide meteor.
+It has been confirmed by the American Meteor Society what you saw and heard a little after 5 p.m. is known as a fireball bolide meteor.
 A fireball is a bright meteor and a bolide is when the meteor explodes.
 There’s a good chance this meteor may have reached the ground somewhere in southern Missouri.

 If it was in fact a fireball meteor it would show up on GOES Geostationary Lightning Mapper (GLM).
 Let’s look at the data.

-Note: UPDATE: We have VIDEO confirmation of this meteor from Brett Cooper below.
-“This was facing south, and the bolide was to the SSE.
-It was extremely high in the atmosphere, no sound due to the distance.
-Which would likely have placed it in the Springfield region.
-This video was captured at US169, just north of K68, looking south.
-Video description has a GPS coordinate where the video first captured flare shown up.”